Billotais/bilat.xyz/vita.md

 ## Sources and notes

 Here you can find some short summaries of the papers studied for this project, as well as a few useful links.
+Those should not be considered as part of the report, but more as some help and additional ressources if needed.

 ### Pytorch